zuozhenggh/learning-library/developer-library/micronaut-oci-atp/helidon/helidon.md

 ## **STEP 2**: Update Micronaut code

-We will create a new endpoint for Pet health.
+Now it is time to update the Micronaut application to communicate with the Helidon service by defining a new endpoint.
 This endpoint will use a service that either connects to a remote microservice, or if that fails, uses a local fallback.

-1. Services needed

-Create a package `example.atp.services`.
+First create a package `example.atp.services`.

-Create new classes in this package:

-`PetHealthOperations` interface to define the contract:
+Now define a new interface called `PetHealthOperations` that provides the contract for the service:

 ```java
 package example.atp.services;